Gazetteer Data

 Employment and production data

 A facility to include employment (men employed above and below ground by year) and production (product output by year) data for sites has been implemented.
-However, as of July 2022, such data has been entered for only a few sites; more will be added as time permits.
+However, as of July 2024, such data has been entered for only a few sites; it is intended that more will be added as time permits.

 Non-extractive sites